-There’s nothing quite as awkward as a sudden, unyielding vaginal itch.
+There’s nothing quite as awkward as a sudden, unyielding vulvar and vaginal itch.
 It never seems to happen in the privacy of your own home, instead striking in the middle of a meeting, during a big dinner, or another equally inopportune public place.
 And once you feel it, it’s all you can think about.

 Where is my vulva, anyway?